Eligibility to Vote

 To be eligible to register to vote in Virginia, a person must:

 - be a resident of Virginia (a person who has come to Virginia for temporary purposes and intends to return to another state is not considered a resident for voting purposes),

 - be at least 18 years old (any person who is 17 years old and will be 18 at the next general election shall be permitted to register in advance and also vote in any intervening primary or special election),

 - not be registered and plan to vote in another state,

 - not currently declared mentally incompetent by a court of law, and

 - if convicted of a felony, your right to vote must have been restored

 How Do I Register to Vote?

-Where can I pick up a voter registration application?
+Pick up a voter registration application

 - Local voter registration offices (you can register to vote in person, report a change in your name or address, find your polling place, and more).
 You can also get a free voter ID card.